ZanFly/panix-compose/README.md

 guacamole/guacamole:latest - The web frontend

-This assumes there's a MACVlan interface already deployed with range 192.168.0.0/24 You can modify to fit with your MACVlan configuration or exposing only web frontend.
+This assumes there's a MACVlan interface already deployed with range 192.168.0.0/24 You can modify to fit with your MACVlan configuration or exposing only web frontend port 8080.

 There's also an AddOn with adminer:latest can be useful for first db deploy or if you want to see/modify db data.